-"Save the Harbor has recommitted ourselves to equity and anti-racism in our programs and on our beaches and we are excited to see the creative ways organizations and individuals will be activating our beaches this summer," said Chris Mancini, the organization's Executive Director.
-"This year more than \$40,000 in Better Beaches funds will be intentionally awarded to organizations, programs, individuals, and creatives who empower, amplify and invest in community members of color."
-"Our green and blue spaces are priceless locations and the betterment of these natural, cultural, and recreational resources continues to be a priority for DCR and the Baker-Polito Administration," said DCR Commissioner Jim Montgomery.
+"Save the Harbor has recommitted ourselves to equity and antiracism in our programs and on our beaches and we are excited to see the creative ways organizations and individuals will be activating our beaches this summer." said Chris Mancini, the organization's Executive Director.

+This year more than \$40,000 in Better Beaches funds will be intentionally individuals, and creatives who empower, amplify and invest in these natural, cultural, andrecreational resources continues to be a priority for DCR and the Baker-Polito Administration," said DCR Commissioner Jim Montgomery.
 "I look forward to seeing Better Beaches programs that are accessible to many, work to achieve our shared goals and carry on DCR's mission to protect, promote, and enhance the Massachusetts state parks system."